-A few weeks ago we had a lot of fun with cupcake and cake decorating– I hope you feel more confident with your piping skills now!
+A few weeks ago we had a lot of fun with cupcake and cake decorating– I hope you feel more confident with your piping skills now after tackling these two-toned frosting roses!
 With Mother’s Day approaching and spring in the air (dear allergies, thank you for the reminder spring is here) I figured we all need something fresh, light, airy, and PINK.
 Let me introduce you to this wonderful vanilla sponge cake filled with homemade strawberry cream cheese frosting… the strawberries ‘n’ cream cake roll!

 Today I’m going to walk you through step-by-step photos and careful explanations so you feel ready to tackle this unique beauty.
 Intimidated by cake rolls or does sponge cake freak you out?
 This is your time to be fearless, empowered, and assured.
 I got you covered today!